COMPUTER NETWORKS

 The course objectives include learning about computer network organization and implementation, obtaining a theoretical understanding of data communication and computer networks, and gaining practical experience in installation, monitoring, and troubleshooting of current LAN systems.

-CO2 Understand the key networking protocols, and their hierarchical relationship in the context of a conceptual model, such as the OSI and TCP/IP framework.
-PO1, PO2, PO4, PO5, PO11
+• Explain key networking protocols, and their hierarchical relationship in the context of a conceptual model, such as the OSI and TCP/IP framework; be able to articulate the low level data communications and subsequent abstractions that allow networked hosts and applications to communicate across the internet; (Networking Protocols—Theory)

 Course Syllabus